Bone-Project/BoneOS/README.md

 ```

 ###Windows
 Watch [this](https://www.youtube.com/watch?v=hCCely7L8Oo) viedo on guide to installation.
 Make sure to look at descripton!

+### OS X
+Working on it...